-Introduction This book tells you how to use HUBwatch [TM] for Windows [TM] network management software.
-You use this software to manage DEChub [TM] 90 and DEChub 900 MultiSwitch hubs and their configured network modules.
-You can also use HUBwatch to manage individual standalone modules (like the DECrepeater 90FS and 90TS) and standalone modules installed in a DEChub ONE.
-Intended Audience This book is intended for network managers using HUBwatch software to manage the DEChub 90, DEChub 900 MultiSwitch, and any configured network modules.
-You should know how to use MS-Windows applications.
-What Is in This Book This book contains conceptual information you need to use HUBwatch.
-It also tells you how to use the HUBwatch Graph User Interface (GUI).
+What Is in This Book

+This book contains conceptual information you need to use HUBwatch.
+It also tells you how to use the HUBwatch Graphical User Interface (GUI).
 Additionally, this book gives you an overview of some management tasks and describes the windows you use to do them.
-What Is Not in This Book This book does not contain the step-by-step procedural instructions you need to do a particular task.
-You can find those instructions in the How to Manage section of the HUBwatch online Help.
+This book does not contain the step-by-step procedural instructions you need to do a particular task.
+You can find those instructions in the HUBwatch online help.
 This book and the online help complement each other and provide all the information you need to use HUBwatch.